 What is stormwater and how does it impact water quality?

 In urban and suburban areas, like Farmers Branch, much of the land surface is covered by buildings and pavement which do not allow rain to soak into the ground.
-Instead, this water--stormwater--runs off into the stormwater system.
+Instead, this water, known as stormwater, runs off into the stormwater system.

 The stormwater system is a network of drains and pipes that ultimately end up in a waterway--be it a stream, creek, pond, lake, or river.
 In Farmers Branch, there are three creeks: Cooks Creek, Farmers Branch Creek, and Rawhide Creek.